logro003/demand-fc/README.md

-# Scooter demand forecasting in Voiholm
+# Scooter demand next day forecasting in Voiholm

 ## Set up
 Why use poetry for package and dependency management: